siletti-lab/icoratella/developing_brain_meta_atlas/README.md

 **5:  `extracting_interneurons.ipynb`**

 In this notebook, I loaded the Braun Anndata object `human_dev_GRCh38-3.0.0.h5ad` and selected some subcortical interneurons, to integrate them into the main notebook with the developing brain meta-atlas.
 This integration aims to enhance the diversity and accuracy of cell type annotations in the developing brain meta-atlas.

+**6:  `fixing_metatadata_of_training_dataset.ipynb`**

+This notebook loads, visualizes, and annotates multiple versions of the training dataset, focusing on standardizing key metadata columns for consistency.